Khasi language

 Khasi (Ka Ktien Khasi) is an Austroasiatic language with just over a million speakers in north-east India, primarily the Khasi people in the state of Meghalaya.
-It has associate official status in some districts of this state.
 The closest relatives of Khasi are the other languages in the Khasic group of the Shillong Plateau; these include Pnar, Lyngngam and War.

 Khasi is written using the Latin script.
-In the first half of the 19th century, attempts to write Khasi in Bengali-Assamese script met with little success.
+In the first half of the 19th century, attempts to write Khasi in Bengali-Assamese script were met with little success.

+Etymology

+The term Khasi is generally regarded as an autonym.
+The English form was recorded by early colonial administrators and Christian missionaries in the nineteenth century.
+A deeper linguistic etymology of the term has not been firmly established in the scholarly literature, and no consensus exists regarding its original meaning.